 Learning has been significantly instrumental in allowing humans to progress forward in history.
 Generation after generation, people learned from one another.
 Without reading materials, books, and videos, people had to learn from observation and imitation.
 Over time a whole set of principles has been developed to accelerate this process.
 Along with this, our understanding of learning and training has also increased significantly in recent years.

 In Module Twenty-Two, you will be introduced to various learning stages and will see how to relate these stages to your training courses so you can exploit them fully and maximize learning for your students.

 Dealing with Difficult Students

 As we have already discovered, training involves people who come to the course for different reasons and motivations.
 In Module Twenty-Three, you will learn to prepare for behaviors that can derail your training plan so you can continue to deliver effective training.
-Understand, too, these difficult behaviors can come from various learner types and people.
+These problematic behaviors can also come from various learner types and people.
 Practically anyone can have an off day and be considered difficult, even us trainers!
 Frustration, boredom, or personality characteristics can stretch you beyond the scope of training that you deliver.

 Tackling Tough Topics

-Some training elements are difficult, but you’ll get through them because you are a professional.
-In Module Twenty-Four, you will learn how to facilitate a sensitive subject or find yourself partway through a presentation and learn you have struck a nerve and need to adjust your material.
+Some training elements are complex, but you’ll get through them because you are a professional.
+In Module Twenty-Four, you will learn how to facilitate a sensitive subject or find yourself partway through a presentation and realize you have struck a nerve and need to adjust your material.